 All accredited elementary and secondary non-public schools in Texas can be found in the Texas School Directory.

-For the past 15 years, the Diocese of El Paso Catholic schools have used the TEKS from the State of Texas as the basis of our curriculum.
+The Diocese of El Paso Catholic schools uses TEKS from the State of Texas along with the US Bishops' Direction on religious education as the basis of our curriculum.
 We have also added the basic teachings of the Church and other objectives we feel are necessary.
 In order to offer a more rigorous curriculum, the schools will begin adopting the Common Core Standards integrated with the teachings of the Catholic Church in the 2012-2013 school year.
 Click here for more information.

 Additionally, since results are web-based, it is possible for the teacher and administrator to disaggregate test scores within a group and within the school.
 This can be done from home, classroom or office areas with access to a computer and internet capabilities.